tpendragon/giiift/README.md

 Perhaps we can implement Change Discovery on top of the git commit log?

+Or maybe we can do a broader Change Discovery for all repositories that have GIIIFt installed?

 Perhaps we can allow annotations in a separate file and provide rudimentary IIIF search?